libp2p/blog/src/_blog/metrics-in-go-libp2p.md

 ### Local development and debugging setup

 We've made it extremely easy to get started with metrics for local development.
-You can use the docker setup provided in <https://github.com/libp2p/go-libp2p/tree/master/dashboards> to spin up a Grafana and Prometheus instance configured with all the available dashboards.
+You can use the Docker setup provided in <https://github.com/libp2p/go-libp2p/tree/master/dashboards> to spin up a Grafana and Prometheus instance configured with all the available dashboards.

 First add these lines to your code.
 This exposes a metrics collection endpoint at <http://localhost:5001/debug/metrics/prometheus>